libermandovev/algosec-ansible-role/docs/modules/algosec_define_application_flows_module.rst

            <td></td>
            <td>
                <div>
-                  Full list of application flows to be applied.
+                  Dictionary of application flows to be applied.
 The configuration can be also provided from a JSON file.
                   Please usage examples in the `Examples`_ section.
                </div>
            </td>